Christmas Market Tour – Austria, Germany, France and Switzerland

 Day 6: Nuremberg

-Today we will take a 1-hour high-speed train to visit Nuremberg for the day.
-The Nuremberg Christkindlesmarkt is one of the oldest and most famous Christmas Markets in the world.
-In the wooden booths of “the little city of wood and cloth” one finds traditional, often handmade Christmas decorations and sweet treats such as gingerbread and Spekulatius almond cookies
+Later, we take a 1-hour high-speed train to visit Nuremberg and to spend the night.
+The Nuremberg Christkindlesmarkt – best seen at night – is one of the oldest and most famous Christmas Markets in the world.
+In the wooden booths of “the little city of wood and cloth” one finds traditional, often handmade Christmas decorations and sweet treats such as gingerbread and Spekulatius.

 Day 7: Strasbourg

-We head to Strasbourg today via the TGV high-speed train.
-It is a direct first-class luxury train that will bring you from Munich to Strasbourg in four hours.
+Today we will head to Strasbourg via the TGV high-speed train.
+It is a direct first-class luxury train that will bring you from Nuremberg to Strasbourg.

 Christened the Capital of Christmas by Strasbourg’s deputy mayor in 1992, the French city is home to about a dozen Christmas markets in different squares throughout the city.
 The most iconic one has been held at the foot of Strasbourg Cathedral since 1570, when the city was part of the Holy Roman Empire of the German Nation, making it one of the oldest Christmas markets in Europe.
 Taking pride of place in the center of a Christmas village festooned with miles of twinkly lights is a 100-feet-tall Nordic pine.
 Some 300 stalls sell everything from pastries and glühwein to handmade gifts and festive decorations.